BofA Securities slashes price target on Viatris Inc [VTRS] – find out why.

 BofA Securities have made an estimate for Viatris Inc shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on October 23, 2023.

-Viatris Inc [VTRS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.16.
-With this latest performance, VTRS shares gained by 3.89% in over the last four-week period, additionally plugging by 2.52% over the last 6 months – not to mention a drop of -15.25% in the past year of trading.
+Viatris Inc [VTRS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.64.
+With this latest performance, VTRS shares gained by 8.40% in over the last four-week period, additionally plugging by 3.75% over the last 6 months – not to mention a drop of -13.88% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Viatris Inc [VTRS] shares currently have an operating margin of +15.51 and a Gross Margin at +41.35.
 Viatris Inc’s Net Margin is presently recorded at +12.85.